aws/karpenter-provider-aws/designs/ami-selector.md

 # Solutions

-1. Restore the `name` special case and add a new `owners` special case that is passed as the `Owners` argument to `DescribeImages` (this arguments supports both aliases such as `self` and `amazon` as well as AWS account IDs).
-Make `self,amazon` the default for this solution.
+1. Restore the previous `name` special case as `aws::name` and add a new `aws::owners` special case that is passed as the `Owners` argument to `DescribeImages` (this arguments supports both aliases such as `self` and `amazon` as well as AWS account IDs).
+Make `self,amazon` the default for this solution. `aws-ids` also becomes available as `aws::ids` - the `aws::` prefixes ensure that there won't be clashes with existing AMI tags.

 2. Create a v1alpha2 AMISelector with a much more flexible type than go's `map[string]string` and deprecate v1alpha1.
 The new AMISelector could have an interface much closer to `DescribeImages`.